The National Deaf Children's Society is the leading charity dedicated to creating a world without barriers for deaf children and young people.

 We also use social media monitoring tools like Sprout Social.
 In practice, it’s the social channels (such as Facebook) sharing the data directly with Sprout Social and the data is not provided by us.
 This will be covered by the channels’ privacy policies.

-We sometimes use online software such as SurveyMonkey to conduct surveys.
-If you click through to SurveyMonkey or similar websites, they may use both session cookies and persistent cookies.
-See SurveyMonkey's privacy statement for more information.
+We sometimes use online software such as Typeform to conduct surveys.
+If you click through to Typeform or similar websites, they may use both session cookies and persistent cookies.
+See Typeform privacy statement for more information.

 How we keep your information up to date

 Where possible, we try to keep your records up to date; for example, using the Post Office’s National Change of Address database.
 However, we really appreciate it if you let us know if your contact details change.

 We will only keep your personal information for as long as is necessary for the purposes outlined in this statement, and in any case within limits set out by law.
 However, where it is possible, we may anonymise information so that it cannot be linked back to an individual, in which case it may be kept for longer.